If you knew me growing up, you would’ve known I was not a morning person.

 It wasn’t until I moved to Colorado that I learned how to get up early routinely.
 It took self-discipline, knowing what I wanted or needed, and having a plan.
 Over time, I started to appreciate and enjoy my mornings – now, it’s one of the most essential parts of my day!

 I low-key think everyone has a morning routine despite what the specifics look like.
 We focus on and do what matters to us the most before heading out the door.
 Must-have coffee, makeup, or shower.
 Whatever it is, there are things we manage to do every morning routinely before leaving our abodes.

 Here’s why a morning routine is essential to me…

 Productivity in the morning sets me up for the rest of the day.

 There are certain things I do better in the mornings than evenings.
 Like reading the Bible, I’m more focused.
 I love starting my day reading the Word because it inspires me.
 Sometimes I’ll work on a project or pick up an overdue book.
 Really, anything creative.
 Even if that means watching the sunrise.
 Doing something creative from the start helps me carry that creativity, determination, and diligence into the rest of my day.

 Energy has a lot to do with our attitudes.

 When you adjust your attitude, your energy will change.
-There are some mornings where I “get up on the wrong foot,” am slower than normal.
+There are some mornings where I “get up on the wrong foot,” am slower than usual.
 Until I realize I’m Mrs. Grumpy-gills, I can’t expect to have a good morning.
-So, it’s important to wake up with a thankful heart!
+So, it’s essential to wake up with a thankful heart!
 Along with that, I believe breakfast is the most important meal of the day.
 It helps bring up the energy to carry into your day, whether you go to work or stay at home.
-Making a good breakfast, physically (with food) and spiritually (with the Bible), is important!
+Making a good breakfast, physically (with food), and spiritually (with the Bible), is essential!

 I’m ready (or equipped).
 Proverbs 27:19